abetusk/dev/projects/laser-spike/laser-spike.md

 Each output of the PWM driver is fed into four laser diodes.

 The laser diodes are powered by a 5V 3A "battery elimination circuit" (BEC).
-The Arduino Nano and all of the logic on the peripherals are powered by a 5V buck conververter.
+The Arduino Nano and all of the logic on the peripherals are powered by a 5V buck converter.
 The BEC and buck converter are powered by a LiPo 2s battery.
 The battery has an attachment of a 3A fuse and power toggle.

-As stated above, the fuse is a safety precaution to make sure that any accidental short circuit doesn't result in a catstrophic and potentially hazardous failure.
+As stated above, the fuse is a safety precaution to make sure that any accidental short circuit doesn't result in a catastrophic and potentially hazardous failure.
 The power toggle is provided for ease of use.

 ### Power Cable

-For safety and convenience reasonse, a cable for the 2s LiPo battery created and connected.
+For safety and convenience reasons, a cable for the 2s LiPo battery created and connected.
 It's sometimes easy to accidentally create a short when soldering or prototyping.
 Should a short happen without a fuse in line with the LiPo battery, the battery often has the potentially to push upwards of 25A through the connection.